trcrsired/Portable-Cpp-Guideline/README.md

 }
 ```

-### Never use ```std::endl```
+### Avoid using ```std::endl``` in your C++ code.

-It is completely redundant.
-The tie mechanism of stream knows when to flush when deal with input and does the right thing automatically.
+One of the primary issues with using ```std::endl``` is the impact it can have on performance.
+Since ```std::endl``` flushes the output buffer every time you insert a new line character, it can be inefficient if you are printing a lot of output.
+This can slow down your program and make it less responsive, especially if you are working with large data sets or running your program on a slow machine.

+Another problem with using ```std::endl``` is that it can be redundant.
+C++ output streams include a mechanism called "tie" that automatically flushes the output buffer when necessary, such as when the buffer is full or when the program terminates.
+This means that using std::endl to manually flush the buffer is often unnecessary and can even interfere with the automatic flushing mechanism.

+To avoid these issues, it's generally better to rely on the automatic flushing mechanism built into C++ output streams and avoid using ```std::endl``` altogether.
+If you do need to flush the buffer at a specific point in your code, you can use the ```flush()``` method on the stream object itself.
+This method only flushes the buffer and does not insert a new line character, which can improve performance in cases where you do not need to print a new line.

-Even you just want to flush the stream, you still have tons of other options.
-One is to manually flush the buffered stream.
-If you want to flush out every time, you probably need unbuffered stream.
-Unfortunately C++ stream does not provide enough support with unbuffered stream and that is why you need ```fast_io```
+If you want to print your output immediately without buffering, you can use unbuffered streams.
+However, the C++ stream library does not provide robust support for unbuffered streams, so you may need to use a third-party IO library like ```fast_io``` to achieve this.

 ### Never assume int8_t or int_least8_t or int_fast8_t to be either integers or characters.